 (2) Interleaved practice.
 Suppose you want to improve two of your swim strokes — say, your backstroke and butterfly.
 If you’re like most people, you would put in all your practice with the backstroke before moving on to the butterfly (or vice versa).
 This is called blocked practice because each of the separate to-be-learned skills is practiced in large chunks, or blocks.
 Like massed practice, blocked practice might produce rapid short-term gains, but those gains will quickly vanish.
 Interleaving, or mixing-up, the skills — in this case, perhaps by alternating between your backstroke and butterfly every lap — would produce better long-term learning.
 This is because interleaving encourages more effortful thinking and helps the learner identify the key differences between the various things they’re trying to learn.
 So, whether you’re a teacher, coach, or student, try mixing things up.
 It’ll seem a bit more challenging in the moment and will likely lead to more mistakes at first, but it’ll eventually produce more efficient and effective learning.

 (3) Retrieval practice.
-Testing has become a bad word, mainly because we associate it with high-stakes assessment.
+Testing has become a bad word, mainly because we associate it with high-stakes assessments.
 But did you know that testing is one of the most powerful learning tools known to learning scientists?!
 Testing encourages us to retrieve the information ourselves, which helps reinforce our memory and leads to better learning than being presented with the material.
 Researchers call this the testing effect, and it has been demonstrated 100’s of times over the last century.
 So, the next time you sit down to learn foreign language vocabulary or concepts in your economics class, you should test yourself more and study less.
 I know that sounds strange, but pulling things out of your head will reveal gaps in your knowledge and will help the information stick.
 For you teachers out there, asking lots of questions during class, having your students teach each other, and administering low- or no-stakes quizzes are great ways to facilitate lasting learning.
 Just remember: Retrieving from memory strengthens memory.

 Spacing, interleaving, and retrieval are considered desirable difficulties because their challenging nature improves learning.
 But it’s important to note that they aren’t too challenging.
 Introducing difficulties during practice is only beneficial when people are able to overcome the difficulties that have been introduced.
 If the difficulties are too difficult — if people don’t have the necessary background knowledge or skills to handle them — they become undesirable.
 Keep this caveat in mind as you consider ways to utilize these strategies to enhance your own educational practices.